ibexa/documentation-user/docs/content_management/preview_content_items.md

 ![View toggler](page_builder_toolbar_devicestoggler.png "View toggler")

-Additionally, if you select a specific SiteAccess from the **Site context** drop down list in the top bar, three things happen:
+Additionally, if you select a specific SiteAccess from the **Site context** drop-down list in the top bar, three things happen:

 - when you hover over Content items in the Content Tree, miniature previews appear
 - in Focus mode, when you browse Content items in Content Tree, their full screen preview is displayed